-England Reconnect with Fans on World Cup Adventure
+England reconnect with fans on World Cup Journey:

 Well, what a rollercoaster that was.
 Four weeks full of thrills, spills, ecstasy and heartbreak which saw England unexpectedly reach their first World Cup semi-final since 1990.

 Football looked as if it was actually coming home, especially when Kieran Trippier’s fine free-kick resulted in every pint across the country flying up in the air and over some bystander’s head but, as you know, it wasn’t quite meant to be.

 But you only have to go back to October 2017 to see the relationship between the people and the national team was at an all-time low.

 Attendances were down (just 61,000 out of a possible 90,000 attended as England qualified vs Slovenia) with fans despondent and dissociated following the failure to to qualify for the 2008 Euros and poor performances at the 2010, 2014 World Cups and 2012, 2016 Euros – the latter of which resulted in an embarrassing 2-1 quarter-final defeat against Iceland.

 In truth, when Gareth Southgate replaced Sam Allardyce, who managed to last just 67 days before being sacked following an undercover newspaper sting, it was an appointment that rather underwhelmed with many labelling him an ‘FA yes man’.

 Early performances – including a last-gasp draw against Scotland – and the regular presence of Jake Livermore in the midfield hardly got the pulses racing, but within the camp England’s Mr Nice was building something rather special.